hmxmilohax/rock-band-3-deluxe/readme.md

 ## Custom Textures

-Rock Band 3 Deluxe has a variety of custom textures, found in the in the `RB3DX Settings` menu in-game, as well as a way to import your own with relative ease.
+Rock Band 3 Deluxe has a variety of custom textures, found in the `RB3DX Settings` menu in-game, as well as a way to import your own with relative ease.

 ### Importing Your Own Textures